Margaret Burbidge, who explored the universe’s distant reaches, dies at 100

 Dr. Burbidge later recalled that one of her first scientific insights concerned her own conception: As a young girl recently acquainted with the “facts of life,” she suddenly realized she was born almost exactly nine months after the World War I armistice.
 “My excitement in telling my mother this deduction,” she wrote in her autobiographical essay, “was not greeted with enthusiasm nor with any further explanation.”

-She studied astronomy at University College London, where she received a bachelor’s degree in 1939 and a doctorate in 1943 while conducting spectroscopy experiments at the Mill Hill observatory, as German bombs fill nearby.
+She studied astronomy at University College London, where she received a bachelor’s degree in 1939 and a doctorate in 1943 while conducting spectroscopy experiments at the Mill Hill observatory, as German bombs fell nearby.
 In 1948 she married Geoffrey Burbidge, whom she met at a university lecture.

-Together they moved to the United States, where Dr. Burbidge performed research at the Yerkes Observatory in Wisconsin, McDonald Observatory in Texas, Harvard College Observatory in Massachusetts and California Institute of Technology before joining the UC San Diego faculty with her husband in 1962.
+Together they moved to the United States, where Dr. Burbidge performed research at the Yerkes Observatory in Wisconsin, McDonald Observatory in Texas, Harvard College Observatory in Massachusetts and California Institute of Technology before joining the faculty of the University of California at San Diego with her husband in 1962.
 They continued collaborating until his death in 2010.

 In addition to her daughter, of San Francisco, Dr. Burbidge is survived by a grandson.